 I have been in a huge fitness rut for the last 5 years.
 I grew up playing sports and have been going to the gym for years, but I found it boring.
 I'd go through the motions and sure, I'd feel better after I was done, but I wasn't getting the return on the hours I logged at the gym.
 It felt like huge waste of time (and $$!) and I knew I needed a change - not only in my day to day but in my overall mindset.

-Barre Fitness has been gaining momentum over the last few years with lots of studios popping up around town, but I'd never thought much of it.
+Barre workouts have been gaining momentum over the last few years with lots of studios popping up around town, but I'd never thought much of it.
 I've done ballet growing up and learned and executed: excellent posture, how to do a perfect bun and a fear of tripping and falling into a wall (resulting in a goose egg bump (true story)).
 As an adult, ballet never seemed to fit into my schedule.

 I've driven by The Dailey Method so many times, always looking up at the window that proudly states: 'LONGER, LEANER, STRONGER'.
 I decided my fitness rut needed to end and took up their new client unlimited month promotion - because why not!
 The schedule had both barre and cycle classes which I liked but I was concerned barre classes wasn't going to be enough to get my calorie burn in.
 I was very wrong.